Katha Nayakan: Plot

-Payyarathu Padmanabhan Nair, who is a well known personality is praised by the people.
-He lives precedent life with his whole family members (Kootukudumbam), his friend Reeve Sankunni and servant, Kuttan.
+Payyarathu Padmanabhan Nair, who is a well known man, is praised by the people.
+He lives a decent life with his family (Kootukudumbam), his friend Reeve Sankunni and servant, Kuttan.
 He loves his family more than his life, but they all have eyes on his wealth.
-On the day of his niece Meenakshi's wedding day, he meets with a young man Ramanathan.
-Ramanathan befriends him and Padmanabhan Nair likes Ramanathan's qualities.
+On the day of his niece Meenakshi's wedding, he meets a young man Ramanathan.
+Ramanathan befriends him and Padmanabhan is impressed by Ramanathan's qualities.
 It is later revealed that Ramanathan is the son of Padmanabhan Nair and Sankunni's younger sister Saudamini.
-Slowly Ramanathan gets into the family to stay with his father.
-There he clashes with Payyarathu Padmanabhan Nair's niece and his cousin Gopika and she dislikes him as the other family members too.
+Gradually Ramanathan moves into the family house to stay with his father.
+There he clashes with his cousin Gopika and she dislikes him as do the other family members.
 The men of the family sell the kitchen's rice and other goods without Padmanabhan Nair's knowledge.
-Ramanathan and Sankunni come know about this.
-They try to prevent this action.
-The family members reveal the truth to Padmanabhan Nair that Ramanathan is Sankunni's nephew and they are thrown out of the house.
-Later Padmanabhan Nair asks Sankunni 'Who is Ramanathan?' and Sankunni reveals the truth.
+Ramanathan and Sankunni come know about this and try to put an end to this.
+The family members reveal the truth to Padmanabhan Nair that Ramanathan is Sankunni's nephew and the uncle and nephew are thrown out of the house.
+Later Padmanabhan Nair questions Sankunni and he reveals the truth of Ramanathan's parentage.
 Padmanabhan Nair rushes to his son and hugs him.
-But he is in a dilemma that he wants to accept his son but can't reveal the truth to the family to save his reputation.
-The hurt Ramanathan challenges his father to accept him and tell the truth to the whole family.
+However, he is in a dilemma as he wants to accept his son but can't reveal the truth to the family to save his reputation.
+The hurt Ramanathan challenges his father to accept him and admit to the truth to their entire family.